Central Morocco Surf Tour, Surfing in Morocco, 7 Days Surf

 Situated on the north-west coast of Africa, Morocco is exposed to the frontal lows coming off North America, pumping out solid north and north-west ground swell that charges the Moroccan coastline.
 While the winter storms in the northern hemisphere give Europe rain, cold temperatures and strong on-shore flow, in Morocco the sun shines and the surf is going off.

-Taghazout is a well known surf destination.
+Taghazout is a well-known surf destination.
 Taghazout village is located 16km north of Agadir in the biggest bay in Morocco.
 Taghazout offers unreal surf – Anchor Point, Mysteries, Killer Point, Draculas and Boilers are the famous surf spots along this stretch of coast.
 In the main surf season 80% of the surfers who come to Morocco stay in Taghazout, this means the point breaks and the village get very busy.
 There are other point breaks and spots north and south of Taghazout, so tripping a bit further out you’ll surf un-crowded spots and take in the unspoilt landscapes and traditional culture of Morocco.

 Sidi Ifni is 120km south of Agadir, the road down to Sidi Ifni is the gateway to the Sahara.
-A picturesque little costal village, Sidi Ifni was built by the Spanish during their colonisation.
+A picturesque little coastal village, Sidi Ifni was built by the Spanish during their colonisation.
 Their influence is apparent in the white and blue of the buildings, a contrast to the typical reds and pinks in other parts of Morocco.
 Here there is great surf potential with a lot of secret spots North and South.

 Getting To Morocco